Real-Time Optimization Meets Bayesian Optimization and Derivative-Free Optimization: A Tale of Modifier Adaptation: Methodology

-Before applying these updates, Step 4 asserts the feasibility of the modified optimization model \eqref{eq:modified_problem_GP+TR} and of the plant constraints.
-Any infeasibility triggers a rejection of the step ${\bf d}^{k+1}$ and a possible reduction of the trust-region radius, again resulting in backtracking to point ${\bf u}^{k}$ in a practical RTO setup.
+Before applying these updates, Step 4 asserts the feasibility of the modified optimization model \eqref{eq:modified_problem_GP+TR}, and it stays at the same point and possibly reduces the trust region if this model is infeasible.
+Otherwise, it test the feasibility of the plant constraints at the next point ${\bf u}^{k}+{\bf d}^{k+1}$, and rejects the step ${\bf d}^{k+1}$ with a possible reduction of the trust-region radius in case of infeasibility.
+Backtracking is equivalent to the extreme-barrier approach in the trust-region literature \citep{Audet2006,Conn2009,Larson2019}, which assigns an infinite cost to points that violate any constraint.
 Note that such a strategy also requires that the initial point ${\bf u}^0$ should satisfy all the plant constraints.
-Backtracking is equivalent to the extreme-barrier approach in the trust-region literature \citep{Audet2006,Conn2009,Larson2019}, which assigns an infinite cost to points that violate any constraint.
-It is also customary in this literature to distinguish between relaxable and unrelaxable constraints, where only the former may be violated along the search path.
+It is customary in this literature to distinguish between relaxable and unrelaxable constraints, where only the former may be violated along the search path.
 Various approaches to handling relaxable constraints within trust-region algorithms have been developed in recent years, including progressive-barrier, augmented-Lagrangian and filter methods \citep[see, e.g.][]{Picheny2016,Larson2019}.
 Integrating these techniques within a modifier-adaptation scheme is promising, but falls beyond the scope of the present paper.
-Instead, we shall only apply backtracking to the unrelaxable constraints subsequently (subset $\mathcal{UC}$), while bypassing this check for the relaxable inequality or equality constraints.
+Instead, Algorithm~\ref{alg:MA-GP-TR} applies backtracking to the unrelaxable constraints (subset $\mathcal{UC}$), while bypassing this check for the relaxable constraints.

 The criticality test in Step 1 is inspired by state-of-the-art trust-region algorithms in derivative-free optimization.
 The aim is to keep the radius of the trust region comparable to some measure of stationarity in order for the surrogate model to become more accurate as the iterates get closer to a stationary point.
 The update of the trust-region radius in Step 1 forces it to converge to zero, hence defining a natural stopping criterion for this class of methods \citep{Conn2009}.
 In the presence of constraints, stationarity of the cost function may be substituted by Lagrangian stationarity or, alternatively, a reduced-gradient condition with: